simonesilvestroni/m2m-website/_pages/about.md

 ---
 I try to listen to people and be open to new ideas.
 Disagreeing with a society that's oblivious of its unsustainability, I wrote a personal [manifesto of some of the principles I live by](/personal-manifesto/).

 Started at 16 as a bassist, and later exploring design and programming jobs as a source of income, I made a career out of _each passion of mine_.
-Being able to competently juggle between different disciplines creates a constant flow of curiosity and a desire for improvement.
+Being able to competently juggle between different disciplines creates a constant flow of curiosity, and a desire for improvement.
 My main focus is **sound design**.

 <aside>
   {% for endorsement in site.endorsements limit:1 %}